16 April 2025

 Luke 23.3 KWL

-In reply Jesus told him, If you say so.”
+In reply Jesus tells him, If you say so.”

-Some interpreters like to turn Jesus’s words into more of an affirmative declaration; more like “You said it, buddy!”
-Others figure it was more contrary: In one of these verses The Message goes with, “Your words, not mine.”
+Some interpreters like to turn Jesus’s words into more of an affirmative declaration like “You said it, buddy!”
+Others figure it was more contrary: The Message goes with, “Your words, not mine.”
 Lk 23.3 MSG In John’s telling of the trial, Jesus’s response sorta sounds more like the “Your words, not mine” idea—because his response was more of a “I am a king, but not the sort you’re thinking of.”

 Yep, John tells a very different version of events.
-Jesus interacts with Pontius way more.
+Jesus interacts with Pilate way more.
 I’ll start at the beginning.

 John 18.28-38 KWL